echiner/edem-mda-nosql-cassandra/Exercises/Exercise3/README.md

 Create new notebook, create a parametrized paragraph (you can select machine and sensor) which queries the table an collects the observations for the different metrics, visualizing it in a graph.

-The notebook should look something like this:
+The notebook should look something like this, but also be creative:

 ![Sensor Data Zeppelin Notebook](../../img/sensordata-zeppelin.png)